peaBerberian/wasp-hls/README.md

       garbage collection but some platforms still may have issues when memory is constrained.
       _Priority: low_
-- [ ] WebAssembly-based mpeg-ts transcoder.
+- [ ] WebAssembly-based mpeg2-ts transcoder.
       _Priority: low_

 Tracks: